 You don’t have to be wealthy to become an investor.
 On the contrary, there are plenty of ways to invest smaller amounts of money.
 The key is finding investment opportunities that don’t charge excessive fees that can reduce the size of your profits.
 If you’re ready to give investing a chance, we go over some of the best ways to invest $1,000 without taking huge risks.
+If you want hands-on assistance, consider finding a financial advisor.

 Why Investing Matters

 Some savings accounts come with solid interest rates that help add to your savings incrementally.
 But by opening a portfolio of investments, you can begin to take advantage of compound interest.
-This all-important strategy allows investors to earn interest based on interest they’ve already earned.
+This allows investors to earn interest based on interest they’ve already earned.
 Over years, compound interest can have a strong effect.

 Investing is often thought to be something that only those with ample funds can take part in.
 Truth be told, even the smallest nest eggs can grow to significant sizes.
 This becomes especially pertinent when you look out how much time you have to save before you hit retirement.
 Here are a few routes you can take if you have $1,000 ready to invest.